senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    Then in the following example, modify the value of `DATASOURCES` to match your data.
    Also modify the value of `GRPC_URL` to use the custom port number specified above.

-   Copy/modify/paste the following:
+   Copy/modify/paste the following into the interactive Python session and press the **Enter** key.

     ```python
     DATASOURCES = ["MY_DATASOURCE"]
     GRPC_URL = "localhost:9141"
     ```

-   Copy/paste the following and press the **Enter** key.
+   Copy/paste the following into the interactive Python session and press the **Enter** key.

     ```python
     import grpc